When is the Fourier transform of an elementary function elementary?: The semiclassical condition

 \subsection{Integral identities in the weak sense and the semiclassical condition.}

-Let $F$ be archimedian, and $V$ be a finite dimensional vector space over $F$.
+Let $F$ be archimedean, and $V$ a finite dimensional vector space over $F$.
 Let $P$ be a polynomial on $V$ and $R$ a polynomial on $V^*$.
-Let $N$ be a positive integer, and ${\mathcal S}_N^{P,R}(V)$ be the space of Schwartz functions on $V$ of the form $|P|^{2N}f$ (where $f$ is a Schwartz function), whose Fourier transform has the form $|R|^{2N}g$ (where $g$ is a Schwartz function).
-It is easy to construct examples of elements of this space: for instance, one can take the function $|R|^{2N}(\dd)|P|^{2N'}(x)f$, where $N'>>N$, and $f$ is any Schwarz function.
+Let $N$ a positive integer, and ${\mathcal S}_N^{P,R}(V)$ be the space of Schwartz functions on $V$ of the form $|P|^{2N}f$ (where $f$ is a Schwartz function), whose Fourier transform has the form $|R|^{2N}g$ (where $g$ is a Schwartz function).
+It is easy to construct examples of elements of this space: for instance, one can take the function $|R|^{2N}(\dd)|P|^{2N'}(x)f$, where $N'>>N$, and $f$ is any Schwartz function.

 As we mentioned before, the function $G^{P_1,...,P_k,Q}_{\chi_1,...,\chi_k}$ defines a distribution only for generic values of the characters $\chi_j$.
 However, for any characters $\chi_j$ this function defines a linear functional on the space ${\mathcal S}_N^{P_1...P_k,1}(V)$ for large enough $N$.